What does water conservation mean?

 - Good for drinking and non-drinking purposes

-Working in conjunction with our SmartApp™, the Smart Rain SmartController™ is one of the most sophisticated, proprietary irrigation controllers on the market.
+Working in conjunction with our SmartApp™, the Smart Rain SmartController™ is one of the most sophisticated, proprietary irrigation controllers on the market and is also one of the most innovative water conservation products on the market.
 This controller is capable of handling up to 48 irrigation zones and is set up to integrate seamlessly with our Smart Sensors.
-The SmartController™ is truly the brains of your water management system and makes lawn maintenance and water conservation a breeze.
+The SmartController™ is truly the brains of your water conservation system and makes lawn maintenance and water conservation a breeze.

 When you want to take your water management system to the next level, you can use SmartController™ sensors for water flow, moisture, and rain.